Petrophile axillaris

-Petrophile axillaris is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
+Petrophile axillaris is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a shrub with pinnately-divided, sharply-pointed leaves, and spherical heads of hairy pink or grey flowers.

 Description

 Petrophile axillaris is a shrub that typically grows to a height of 0.5–3 m and has ribbed, hairy, grey or brown branchlets.
 The leaves are pinnately-divided to the midrib, 20–30 mm long with twenty-five to seventy-six cylindrical, sharply-pointed lobes.
 The flowers are mostly arranged in leaf axils in more or less spherical heads 15–25 mm long and 17–28 mm wide, with elliptic to egg-shaped involucral bracts at the base.
 The flowers are 14–18 mm long, pink or grey and hairy.
 Flowering mainly occurs from September to November and the fruit is a nut, fused with others in a spherical to oval head 9–20 mm long.